Trndi - CGM Data on Desktop & Raspberry Pi

 Personal range

 In addition to “High over” and “Low under” alarms, Trndi can also use a “personal range.”
-Originally a NightScout feature, it allows you to set a smaller target range within the normal limits.
-As a result, you get an earlier notice before your levels actually reach “High/Low”.
+Originally a NightScout feature, it allows you to set a smaller target range within the high/low range.

-Defining the levels
+Defining the personal levels